 The hurricane season in Cuba lasts from June to November, and while the island is not as prone to storms as other regions of the Caribbean, it is still a good idea to keep this in mind when arranging your vacation.

 In terms of particular volunteer opportunities, the optimum time to volunteer in Cuba may vary depending on the sort of job you want to do.
 For example, if you want to work with impoverished children or families, consider volunteering during the summer months when schools are not in session and families may have more time to spend with volunteers.

 Finally, the optimum time to volunteer in Cuba will be determined by your own tastes and the exact volunteer activity you choose to pursue.
 It is usually a good idea to check with the group you want to volunteer with to find out when the ideal time is to visit.

-🤑 How Much Does it Cost to Volunteer in Costa Rica?
+🤑 How Much Does it Cost to Volunteer in Cuba?